 Antarctica is a desert because it receives sparce precipitation, mostly in the form of snow, which does not melt but rather builds up forming thick layers of ice sheets.

 2. Arctic Desert

-The Arctic desert is located toward the earth’s north pole and covers a total area of approximately 62,300 square miles, making it the second largest desert in the world.
+The Arctic polar desert is located toward the earth’s north pole and covers a total area of approximately 13.7 million square km (5.3 million square miles), making it the second largest desert in the world.

 3. Sahara Desert

-4. Great Victoria Desert
+4. Great Australian Desert

 5. Arabian Desert

-The Arabian Desert is a large sandy desert that covers most of the Arabian Peninsula, with an area of 2,330,000 square kilometers (900,000 sq mi).
+The Arabian Desert is the largest desert in Asia.
+It consists of a large sandy desert that covers most of the Arabian Peninsula, with an area of 2,330,000 square kilometers (900,000 sq mi).

 Your n°1 source of information on the world of sandsports and desert adventure travel.
 Our articles are the result of extensive research, personal experience, and knowledge-sharing within the global sandboarding community.